daveho/MiniVM/InstructionSet.md

 The first instruction an called procedure should execute is `enter`, which specifies the number of arguments and the number of locals.

-The arguments will always be just below the local variables.
+Its syntax is

+<span style="margin-left: 40px;"><code>enter</code> <i>numArgs</i>, <i>numLocals</i></span>

+If the number of locals is greater than 0, a region of the operand stack just above the arguments is created.
-This is the case because the arguments are actually in the caller's stack frame, and are part of the caller's operand stack.
+(Note that the arguments are part of the caller's stack frame: they are values pushed onto the operand stack by the caller.)
+Each local is initialized with the value 0.

 See Documentation.md for more details.